IohannRabeson/tmignore-rs/README.md

 It will happilly import the tmignore cache and configuration the first time it will launched.

+Compared to tmignore it should be very fast, where tmignore was taking minutes it's now few seconds.

 ## Requirements
 This program runs on MacOS only and it requires Git to be installed.